-Here is another heartfelt poem from contributor, Jane-Ann Heitmueller, entitled The Empty Chair.
-For the many of us who hold our Mother’s love in our hearts since time has taken her away, The Empty Chair will evoke the memory of her warmth and affection and how we, as mothers and grandmothers ourselves, can fill her chair by passing on her love.
+Mother’s Day Poems.
+I am pleased to share another heartfelt Mother’s Day poem from daughter by contributor, Jane-Ann Heitmueller, entitled The Empty Chair.
+For the many of us who hold our Mother’s love in our hearts since time has taken her away, the Mother’s Day Poem from daughter, The Empty Chair will evoke the memory of her warmth and affection and how we, as mothers and grandmothers ourselves, can fill her chair by passing on her love.

 The Empty Chair